huthaifa96/Engineering-65/README - Fantasy League.md

 The major blocker of this sprint was the lack knowledge heading into the project.
 A university exam on Friday and revising for a C# data test on Tuesday put me back so I had to spend most of sprint 1 refreshing myself on the different CRUD operations and how to create a good, functional GUI.
 This was done by watching various videos on the likes of YouTube and the Microsoft Stream.

-####Sprint 2
+#### Sprint 2

 ##### Sprint Goals

-The goal for this sprint is to carry out and complete the different CRUD operations whilst also designing a wireframe for the application homepage.
+The goal for this sprint is to carry out and complete the different CRUD operations whilst also designing a wireframe for the application homepage whilst also completing the uncompleted work from sprint 1.

 ##### Sprint Review